How Fast Does Mold Grow?

 All areas of moisture are discovered using the latest in technology available and any wetness is dried.

-Then, our mold removal teams in Phoenix and Denver work to clean and disinfect all interior and exterior spaces that have been affected.
+Then, our mold removal teams in Denver work to clean and disinfect all interior and exterior spaces that have been affected.
 In addition, personal items that can be salvaged are taken, cleaned, and disinfected before returning them to the home.

 Restoration is the final step in the process of bringing your home back to its pre-mold condition.